 If you’re struggling to pay your balance, ask for a payment plan.
 It’s a great option if you don’t have health insurance or still owe a lot after your insurance has been paid.

 Typically, there are no eligibility requirements to qualify for a payment plan.
 You may be approved even if your income is too high to take advantage of other medical financial assistance options.

 With a payment plan, you can set up affordable monthly payments that fit into your overall budget.
 Regular payments on your medical bills can also help you avoid damage to your credit score.

 3. Sell Your Home

-When you have a large balance to pay on medical debt, you may have to compromise your lifestyle to come up with the money to pay them.
+When you have a large debt to pay on your emergency medical bills, you may have to compromise your lifestyle to come up with the money to pay them.
 One option is to sell your home.
-While putting your house on the market might not be your first choice for managing your medical bills, it's something you may want to consider if you're facing financial hardship.
+While putting your house on the market might not be your first choice for managing your medical bills, it’s something you may want to consider if you’re facing financial hardship.